-Cyber-attack: Europol says it was unprecedented in scale - BBC News
+Cyber-attack 'unprecedented' in scale

 Although the spread of the malware - known as WannaCry and variants of that name - appears to have slowed, the threat is not yet over.

-Europol said its cyber-crime team, EC3, was working closely with similar teams in the affected countries to "mitigate the threat and assist victims".
+Europol said its cyber-crime team, EC3, was working closely with affected countries to "mitigate the threat and assist victims".

-In the UK, the head of the cyber security agency said experts were "working around the clock" to restore the systems of some 45 NHS organisations in England and Scotland that were hit by the attack.
+In the UK, a total of 48 National Health trusts were hit by Friday's cyber-attack, of which all but six are now back to normal, according to the Home Secretary Amber Rudd.

-The attack left some hospitals and GPs unable to access patient data, and led to the cancellation of operations and medical appointments.
+The attack left hospitals and doctors unable to access patient data, and led to the cancellation of operations and medical appointments.

 Who else has been affected by the attack?

-Some reports said Russia had seen more infections than any other single country.
-Domestic banks, the interior and health ministries, the state-owned Russian railway firm and the second largest mobile phone network were all reported to have been hit.
+Some reports say Russia has seen more infections than any other country.
+Banks, the state-owned railways and a mobile phone network were hit.

 Russia's interior ministry said 1,000 of its computers had been infected but the virus was swiftly dealt with and no sensitive data was compromised.

-In Spain, a number of large firms - including telecoms giant Telefonica, power firm Iberdrola and utility provider Gas Natural - were also hit, with reports that staff at the firms were told to turn off their computers.

-People tweeted photos of affected computers including a local railway ticket machine in Germany and a university computer lab in Italy.
+In Germany, the federal railway operator said electronic boards had been disrupted; people tweeted photos of a ticket machine.

-France's car-maker Renault was forced to stop some production at its factories in France and Slovenia.
-Portugal Telecom, the US delivery company FedEx and a local authority in Sweden were also affected.
+France's carmaker Renault was forced to stop production at a number of sites.

-China has not officially commented on any attacks it may have suffered, but comments on social media said a university computer lab had been compromised.

-Coincidentally, finance ministers from the Group of Seven wealthiest countries had been meeting on Friday to discuss the threat of cyber-attacks on the global financial system.
+Coincidentally, finance ministers from the G7 group of leading industrial countries had been meeting on Friday to discuss the threat of cyber-attacks.

-They pledged to work more closely on spotting potential vulnerabilities and assessing security measures.
+They pledged to work more closely on spotting vulnerabilities and assessing security measures.

 Read more: